zacharee/Tweaker/app/src/main/assets/terms.md

 RECEIVE_BOOT_COMPLETED
  - This permission is needed to restore Persistent Options on boot.

+SYSTEM_ALERT_WINDOW
+ - This is an optional permission only requested on Android 12 and later, which can help with more reliably restoring Persistent Options on boot.

 INTERNET
  - This permission is needed for the in-app donation option.